 In the green bowl of Ziro Valley, the Apatani tribe lives with extraordinary precision.
 Their villages are neat, their farms perfectly aligned, their irrigation channels flowing silently through rice fields where fish swim alongside seedlings.

-During the Dree Festival, elders pray for protection against crop failure while young men and women dance in circles, laughter echoing across the valley.
+The best time to visit the Ziro valley and see their culture and tradition closely is during the festivals like the Ziro Music Festival, Dree Festival, Myoko FEstival etc. During the Dree Festival, elders pray for protection against crop failure while young men and women dance in circles, laughter echoing across the valley.
 At Myoko Festival, friendships are renewed, alliances strengthened, and visitors are welcomed like extended family.

 What travellers experience:

 Walking barefoot along field embankments, sharing rice beer with villagers, listening to stories of how land is inherited and protected—not owned.
-Many travelers say the Apatani village visit changes how they think about sustainability.
+Many travellers say the Apatani village visit changes how they think about sustainability.

 Monpa Tribe – Tawang & West Kameng, Arunachal Pradesh